truenas/documentation/content/SCALETutorials/Storage/Disks/ReplacingDisks.md

 {{< trueimage src="/images/SCALE/Storage/StorageZFSHealthScrub.png" alt="Storage ZFS Health Scrub Pool" id="Storage ZFS Health Scrub Pool" >}}

-When the scrub operation finishes, return to the **Devices** screen, click on the VDEV and then the disk, and try to off-line it again.
+When the scrub operation finishes, return to the **Devices** screen, expand the VDEV, then click the disk, and try to off-line it again.
 {{< /expand >}}

 ## Replacing a Failed Disk